RuiAAPeres/NSObject-Dealloc/README.md

 There are two advantages with this category:

 * It allows you to add the deallocation on a class basis.
 * It allows you to add your own custom message, by using the `NSObjectDeallocProtocol` protocol.
+It's useful to distinguish objects of the same class